City of Libertyville, Iowa

 The regular meeting of the Libertyville City Council was called to order at 6:30 p.m. by Mayor Rodney Nelson at the Libertyville Community Center.
 Council members in attendance were Tom Atwood, Cody Guffey, Rebecca Miller, Scott Roulet and Kevin Snyder.
 Also present were Gerrad Goodrich/Fire Chief, Mitch Carr/Maintenance Manager and Karen Blakley/City Clerk.
-Members of the public present were Jane Ragen and Matt Graham.
+Members of the public present were Linda Dougherty, Bev Nelson and others.
 City Attorney Paul Miller joined the meeting electronically as did Matthew Bowen with Tilson Technology Management Inc.

 In order to help stop the spread of the COVID-19 virus, this meeting of the Libertyville City Council was available electronically.
 Chapter 21.8 of the Iowa Code does permit an electronic meeting where members participate remotely when an in-person meeting is impossible or impractical, which is certainly true during this crisis.
 On March 19, 2020, Governor Kim Reynolds issued a Proclamation of Disaster Emergency which included a suspension of Iowa laws that would prevent the use of electronic meetings or the limitation on the number of people present at an in-person meeting site.
 The agenda and the City’s social media had a message posted more than 24 hours in advance to give instructions on how others could participate in the meeting.

 APPROVE OR AMEND AGENDA: Mr. Atwood motioned to approve the agenda.
-Second by Ms. Miller.
+Second by Mr. Roulet.
 All ayes.
 Motion passed.

 CONSENT AGENDA: Mr. Roulet motioned to approve.
-Second by Mr. Snyder.
+Second by Ms. Miller.
 All ayes.
 Motion passed.

 FIRE CHIEF REPORT: Fire Chief report was reviewed and discussed.